 3. Know your position

 As you grow your business, you should look for opportunities to create additional revenue streams.
+Try to make use of the best training programs online to help train your employees and get them familiar with the project.

 So if you’re selling wholesale, you could consider a retail outlet.
 If you’re happily running a bricks and mortar store, you could begin an online off-shoot.